What are Supplements?

 - Concentrate, metabolite, constituent, or extract

-Supplements are manufactured and are meant to act as supplements that aid the maintenance of the human body.
-Dietary supplements can further comprise of certain elements that have not been established as being essential to life but are vended as having a helpful organic outcome, such as plant pigments.
+Supplements are manufactured and are meant to act as support structures for the maintenance of the human body.
+Dietary supplements can further comprise of certain elements that have not been established as being essential to life but are promoted as having a helpful organic outcome, such as plant pigments.
 Animals can also be a source of supplement ingredients, and a very good example of this is the collagen from chickens or fish.
-These are also sold individually and in combination, and may be combined with different nutrient ingredients.
+These are also sold individually or in combination, and may be combined with different ingredients.

 Types of Supplements